manocodes/google-cloud-experiments/docs/compute/gcp_gke_study_guide.md

 - **Persistent Disk (PD)**: Standard block storage.
 Use **Regional PD** for high availability across zones.
 - **Filestore**: Managed NFS for applications requiring shared read/write access (RWX).
 - **Cloud Storage FUSE**: For massive scale / unstructured data access as a filesystem.
+- **Backup for GKE**: Fully managed service to backup and restore GKE workloads (including persistent volumes).
+    - *Exam Tip*: "Disaster recovery for Kubernetes state" -> **Backup for GKE**. comparison: Do not use generic snapshots if you need application-consistent backups.

 ---